JPLogistics/JPLogistics_C152/README.md

 - Corrected COM1/COM2 behaviour
   - Radio now shuts down correctly (Not just turn off the screen) when the volume knob is switched to OFF
   - Works with vPilot correctly (Turning COM1 off will now terminate any Tx/Rx over vPilot)

-- Corrected NAV1/NAV2 behaviour
-  - Nav Ball 1/2 will disconnect when corresponding radio stack is turned off
-  - Nav Identify Audio will no longer be played if corresponding radio stack is turned off

 - Added 2 x Cargo areas
   - Forward (Max 120lb)